Teens and Birth Control

 The most dependable way to

-prevent pregnancy and STD infection is not to have sexual intercourse.
+prevent pregnancy and STI infection is not to have sexual intercourse.
 This is

 If you do not choose abstinence and are